 - United States

 - Latin America – search by country

 - Asia/SE Asia- search by country

-If you cannot afford a gastroenterologist visit at present, there are some additional options to consider, such as free clinics.
+If you do not live in a country with universal healthcare and cannot afford a GP or GI visit at present, there are some additional options to consider, such as free clinics.
 Most countries have universal health care; in the United States this is not currently the case, so take full advantage of the free clinic resources listed here and these additional suggestions:

 - USA Free Clinic Directory

 - Charity options at local hospitals

 There is no specific test for IBS; it is diagnosed largely based on symptoms once other conditions are excluded.
 Do not self-diagnose or use home test kits, as many medical issues (some very serious) can present with similar symptoms.